plurigrid/ontology/README.md

 Integrate any new frameworks or concepts that emerged during the session.
 Update the Plurigrid ontology with any artifacts or outputs of your work by using the Obsidian git plugin.
 By following the Play / Coplay framework, you'll efficiently collaborate and contribute to Plurigrid Inc. Fostering a robust, interconnected, and evolving system that can tackle the challenges of decentralization on a multi-planetary scale.
 Welcome aboard! :milky_way:

-## Setting Up Obsidian and Plugins

-1. **Set up Obsidian**
-- Download and install Obsidian: https://obsidian.md/download
-- Open Obsidian and open this ontology folder as a vault.

-2. **Set up the Smart Connections Plugin**
-- Go to Settings (gear icon) > "Community plugins" > "Turn off Restricted Mode" Then, "Browse community plugins".
-- Search for "Smart Connections" and install the plugin.
-- Activate the Smart Connections plugin in the "Installed plugins" tab.
-- Configure the plugin to your preferences and start creating AI-powered note connections by following the plugin's documentation: https://github.com/mgmeyers/obsidian-smartconnections

-3. **Set Up Obsidian Git Plugin**
-- Install the Obsidian Git plugin following the steps for the previous section, but search for the "Obsidian Git" plugin.
-- Plugin documentation can be found here: https://publish.obsidian.md/git-doc/01+Start+here
-- Follow the installation and authentication steps from the documentation.

 # why are we doing this? (teleology)